chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 + Learning is the only competitive advantage.

 ---
+# Results

++ Identify a product, a first iteration of which you can deliver in 8 Weeks from now.
++ Identify areas of waste, blockages or frustration in your current practise...
++ Remediate these within the project
++ So that your _capability to build improves continually_ as you deliver value to the customer.

+---

 # Agenda

 - _*Opening*_
+- _*Tools?*_
 - _*Conway's Law*_
 - _*Brave New World (anticipating the outcome)*_
 - _*Stop Shipping Your Org Chart!*_